PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 2: ──H──╰C────────RX(0.3)──Y──╰Z──┤

-The :func:`~pennylane.transforms.compile` transform is flexible and accepts a custom pipeline of quantum function transforms (you can even write your own!).
+The :func:`~.pennylane.transforms.compile` transform is flexible and accepts a custom pipeline of quantum function transforms (you can even write your own!).
 For example, if we wanted to only push single-qubit gates through controlled gates and cancel adjacent inverses, we could do: